 In practice, this probably works out most of the time, since Ryanair usually won’t have more than 90 passengers purchasing the second cabin bag for a single flight.

 Bottom Line: Unless you’re really on a tight budget, it makes sense to buy one of the packages that include priority boarding.
 In addition to getting into the priority boarding group, the Priority +2 Cabin Bags package is one of the only ways you can take a full-size carry-on bag onto the plane.
-That package starts at just 6 GBP for a one-way flight — that’s not very much to pay for a few perks on your flight (including not having to check a bag).
+That package starts at just £8 for a one-way flight — that’s not very much to pay for a few perks on your flight (including not having to check a bag).

-How to Take Advantage of the myRyanair Program
+How To Take Advantage of the myRyanair Program

-Although you won’t be earning valuable miles or points you can use for free flights, the myRyanair loyalty program does have a few features worth signing up for.
-Image courtesy of Ryanair.com.In most of our other boarding process pieces, we have gone over the best ways to earn points in each airline’s loyalty program.
-We can’t really do that for Ryanair — although they do have a loyalty program, they do not use points or miles, and it’s nothing like the traditional loyalty programs you’re familiar with.
+In most of our other boarding process pieces, we have gone over the best ways to earn points in each airline’s loyalty program.
+We can’t really do that for Ryanair — although it does have a loyalty program, it does not use points or miles, and it’s nothing like the traditional loyalty programs you’re familiar with.

 Instead, we’ll look at the details of the myRyanair program and see what benefits it may have for you.

-It’s free to join, and you can often get a flight discount coupon of around 10-15 Euros when you sign up…so why not add it to your list of airline loyalty programs?
+It’s free to join, and you can often get a flight discount coupon of around €10 to €15 when you sign up … so why not add it to your list of airline loyalty programs?

-Bottom Line: It is important to remember that the 10-Euro bonus you get for signing up (or the 15-Euro flight credit earned from the myRyanair program) isn’t as small as it seems.
-When flight prices are regularly under 50 Euros one-way, even a small discount is a good portion of your flight cost.
+Bottom Line: It is important to remember that the €10 bonus you get for signing up (or the €15 flight credit earned from the myRyanair program) isn’t as small as it seems.
+When flight prices are regularly under €50 one-way, even a small discount is a good portion of your flight cost.

 Final Thoughts

-Ryanair has over 400 planes and flies to more than 220 different destinations.
+Ryanair has over 500 planes and flies to more than 230 different destinations.
 Both by total passengers carried and the number of international passengers, Ryanair is the largest airline in Europe.

 If you want to travel by air and you’re looking for the least expensive way to get around Europe, chances are you’ll find yourself on a Ryanair flight in the near future.